unjs/jiti/README.md

 > [!IMPORTANT]
 > This is the development branch for jiti v2.
 Check out [jiti/v1](https://github.com/unjs/jiti/tree/v1) for latest stable docs and [unjs/jiti#174](https://github.com/unjs/jiti/issues/174) for the v2 roadmap.

+`jiti` provides the runtime support of TypeScript, ESM for Node by transpiling the modules on the fly.
+Since it directly goes to your source files, there won’t be a misalignment between your source code and bundle dist - thus there is no watcher process needed!

 ## Features

 - Seamless typescript and ESM syntax support